imdvdv/account-management-system/README.md

 ### Project Overview

-This project is a registration, login and personal profile management system.
-The backend of the project is written in PHP, and the frontend in Javascript.
-The main goal of the project is to learn how to implement such functionality and understand how they work without using frameworks and third-party libraries.
+The project includes all the basic operations with a personal account such as registration, login, logout, editing user data, password recovery and deletion.
+Implemented on the MVC architecture using a functional approach.
+The main goal of the project is to learn how to implement such functionality and understand how it works without using frameworks and third-party libraries.

 ### Features

-* __Registration:__ Users can register by providing a username, password, and email address.
-* __Login:__ Registered users can log in using their username and password.
-* __Remember Me:__ Users can visit his profile after terminating the session and closing the browser without re-entering the password using cookies.
-* __Password recovery:__ Users can reset their password if they forget it by providing their email address.
-Delivery of letters for convenience and reliability is implemented using the PHPMailer library
-* __Profile editing:__ Users can edit their profile information, including their username, email address, and profile picture or delete own profile.
-* __Logout:__ Users can log out of their session and delete cookies if they exist.
-* __Validation:__ The project implements a custom validation of input data before sending using JavaScript and additional validation on the server side.
+* __Friendly URLs:__ .htaccess file provides simple and short URLs, sparing the project from file names in the address bar.
+* __Routing:__ Implemented simple routing that checks routes, HTTP methods, and also calls the action of the specified controller and middleware.
+* __Sessions:__ Using built-in PHP cookie and session, a system is implemented that remembers the user by a unique token key.
+* __CRUD:__ The project implements operations with database for adding, editing, deleting and reading data.
+* __Templating:__ Templating on PHP allowing to render pages and parts of content.
+* __Popup:__ Popup window for displaying messages or forms, implemented in the built-in templating.
+* __Dropdown:__ A function implemented on the built-in templating that renders a drop-down list with the specified parameters.
+* __Validation:__ Input validation system.
 In case of errors, error messages are displayed each under its own field.
-* __Popup:__ The project implements a custom popup for displaying messages or forms that the function retrieves using fetch JS from the components directory.
+* __Logging:__ Error logging system where log files are automatically entered by creation date into the log folder.
+* __Autoload:__ Autoloading files with composer allows you to take full advantage of namespaces.
+* __Sending emails:__ The system of sending messages to restore access to the account is carried out using PHPMailer.

 ### Components

 __Languages__
 * PHP-8.2.4
-* JavaScript
 * MariaDB-10.4.28
 * HTML5
 * CSS3